 1.0 Name of Bidder:

 2.0 Type, if Entity:

 3.0 Bidder Address:

-Facsın imile Number Telephone Number
+Facsi mile Number Telephone Number

-4.0 How many years has Bidder's organization been in business as a Contractor?
+4.0 How many years has Bidder's s organization been in business as a Contractor?

-5.0 How many years has Bidder's organization been in business under its present i name?
+5.0 How many years has Bidder's s organization been in business under its present name?

-5.1 Under what other or former names has Bidder's organization operated?:
+5.1 Under what other or former na ames has Bidder's organization operated?:

-6.0 If Bidder's organization is a corporation, answer the following:
+6.0 If Bidder's organization is a c orporation, answer the following:

 6.1 Date of Incorporation:

 6.2 State of Incorporation:

 6.3 President's Name:

 6.4 Vice-President's Name(s):

 6.5 Secretary's Name:

 6.6 Treasurer's Name:

+INFORMAT FION REQUIRED OF BIDDERS - 20 -

+DUDUT NGARDIG 707012 1

-7.0 If an individual or a partnership, answer the following: 7.1 Date of Organization: 7.2 Name and address of all partners (state whether general or limited partnership): 8.0 If other than a corporation or partnership, describe organization n and name principals: 9.0 List other states in which Bidder's organization is legally qualified to do business.
+- 7.0 If an individual or a partnership, answer the following: - 7.1 Date of Organization: - 7.2 Name and address of all partners (state whether general or limited partnership):

+8.0 If other than a corporation or partnership, describe organization and name principals:

+9.0 List other states in which Bidder's organization is legally qualified to do business.

 10.0 What type of work does the Bidder normally perform with its own forces?

-11.0 why: Has Bidder ever failed to complete any work awarded to it?
-If so, note when, where, and Within the last five years, has any officer or partner of Bidder's organization when it failed to complete a cete sheet of explanation:
+11.0 Has Bidder ever failed to complete any work awarded to it?
+If so, note when, where, and why:

+12.0 Within the last five years, has any officer or partner of Bidder's organization ever been an officer or partner of another organization when it failed to complete a contract?
+If so, attach a separate sheet of explanation:

-13.0 List Trade References: 14.0 List Bank References (Bank and Branch Address): 15.0 so, att Within the last five years, has Bidder's organization had any judgrach a separate sheet of explanation: ments against them?
-If 16.0 sheet Has Bidder's organization defaulted on their insurance premiums? of explanation: If so, attach a separate 17.0 citatio Has Bidder's organization received any OSHA citations?
-State theons, if any.
-If so, attach a separate sheet of explanation: e result of those 18.0 explai Does Bidder's organization have any pending lawsuits?
-If so, attachation: ch a separate sheet of
+14.0 List Bank References (Bank and Branch Address):

+15.0 Within the last five years, has Bidder's organization had any judgments against them?
+If so, attach a separate sheet of explanation:

+16.0 Has Bidder's organization defaulted on their insurance premiums?
+If so, attach a separate sheet of explanation:

+17.0 Has Bidder's organization received any OSHA citations?
+State the result of those citations, if any.
+If so, attach a separate sheet of explanation:

+18.0 Does Bidder's organization have any pending lawsuits?
+If so, attach a separate sheet of explanation:

-Does Bidder's organization have any pending claims against them the sheet of explanation: ?
-If so, attach a 20.0 Name of Bonding Company and Name and Address of Agent:
+19.0 Does Bidder's organization have any pending claims against them?
+If so, attach a separate sheet of explanation:

+20.0 Name of Bonding Company and Name and Address of Agent: